bit2death/Blueberry-Jam-Godot-/README.md

 ## installation instructions:
 ```
-1. download as zip, or
+1. download as zip
+2. unzip
 2. Open with Godot 4.3
 3. In the top right, there should be a play button
 ```